Void-Crew-Modding-Team/VoidManager/README.md

 - `/` is the prefix for client commands. `/help` lists all commands available.
 - `!` is the prefix for public commands. `!help` lists all public commands available.

+👥 : Multiplayer Functionality :

+**Complex**  -  VoidManager handles mods connectiveity to prevent mods not configured for VoidManager from joining vanilla games.
+If all mods are configured for VoidManager as Client mods, clients will be allowed to join vanilla games.
+This behaviour is to prevent mods which break vanilla clients from doing so.

+- ✅ Client
+- ⬜ Host
+- ⬜ All

 ---------------------

 🔧 : Install Instructions : **Install following the normal BepInEx procedure.**